aaronights/aarond.me/README.md

 ![Alt Text](../../assets/images/blog/image-name.jpg)
 ```

+### Add or edit a page

+Individual pages, like the front page or an About page, are added to the `src/pages` directory.
+These are usually `.astro` files, and if you want them to show up in your navigation, you will need to add links to them to the `src/components/Header.astro` file.

 ### Testing your changes

 The following command will launch a local copy of the website, using hot reloading so that any changes to the files will automagically cause a refresh of the site if it is opened in a browser.